IzzyL234/Simple-Macropad/README.md

 - The outer casing has three parts: The outside box, the decoration layer, and the lid (becasue a sardine box needs a lid!)

 ### Firmware
-Firmware is uploaded to the github but is untested as of now.
+[Firmware](Firmware/code.py) is uploaded to the github but is untested as of now.
 The Macro-Tin is designed to run on KMK firmware with CircuitPython on a Raspberry Pi Pico.
 Each switch connects a GPIO pin to GND when pressed.
 The firmware reads the GPIO inputs and sends the assigned keyboard shortcut to the computer over USB.

-Planned default keymap:
-- Key 1: Copy
-- Key 2: Paste
-- Key 3: Screenshot
-- Key 4: Print

-The keymap can be edited in `code.py`, making the macropad programmable for different shortcuts and workflows.
+As stated above, although the current settings on the keymap is for copy/paste/screenshot/screenrecord the keymap can be edited in `code.py`, making the macropad programmable for different shortcuts and workflows.
 ### To Assemble:
 1. 3D print the outer casing and order the custom PCB
 3. Solder the switches, Raspberry Pi Pico, and any other required components onto the PCB.